LauraRuis/msa/README.md

 - The full domain-specific language (DSL) that was used for structured data augmentation, including the meta-grammar, and the L-system programs for each adverb in gSCAN.
 See below in this README.
 - The full model architecture and hyperparameters for both the baseline and the modular model.
 See folder `Architecture`
 - The code for all the experiments and the structured data augmentation.
-See folder `Code`
+See folder `Code`.
+A demo for running the code with a demo dataset can be found in the README in this folder.
 - Scripts to run the experiments in the paper.
 See folder `Code/Scripts` (details on how to run in README in the same folder)
 - The actual predictions made by the models in all experiments are available once this repository is de-anonymized (too large files to upload).
 - The data used in all experiments are available once this repository is de-anonymized (too large files to upload).